Mark-S-Bartlett/stoch-ecohydro-runoff/README.md

 - `geopandas`
 - `scipy`

-For MODIS and DayMet scripts, API access or local data downloads may be required.
+For MODIS and DayMet scripts, API access (e.g., to NASA data) or local data downloads may be required.

 ---